 - Discussed how we use expected value calculations and forecasting to evaluate riskier funding opportunities like policy advocacy;

 - Expanded our use of Bayesian updating to better estimate the cost-effectiveness of promising, but under-studied, interventions; and

 - Posted two public reports on more experimental, early-stage research into economic growth and cross-species cost-effectiveness comparisons in order to gather feedback and prioritize our future research.

 We think further improvements to our Bayesian analyses, seed-funding model and policy advocacy methodology will allow us to analyze a much broader range of interventions and possibly identify more high-impact funding opportunities in the year to come.

 While it seems like much of 2021 is still shrouded in uncertainty, both for our team and for the world at large, we expect to build on the progress we made last year.
 Throughout this year we will continue to refine our methodology, produce deeper and more diverse recommendations, and highlight the very best giving opportunities in neglected philanthropic areas such as protecting future generations, improving the lives of the global poor, and alleviating the suffering of factory-farmed animals.
 We will also maintain our rigorous standards, ensuring that Founders Pledge members can be confident in the reliability, transparency and, above all, cost-effectiveness of the organisations we recommend as high-impact.

 Now we’re looking forward to what will hopefully be a brighter, healthier year.
 There’s so much good to be done, and we’re excited to get started.
-If you’re a Founders Pledge member and would like to discuss how to make your giving as impactful as possible in 2021, please don’t hesitate to reach out to our world-class team of Advisors at email@example.com.
+If you’re a Founders Pledge member and would like to discuss how to make your giving as impactful as possible in 2021, please don’t hesitate to get in touch with your Community Manager.